silogen/docs/docs/quick-start-guides/airman-quick-start.md

 This guide assumes you have access to an installed SiloGen platform.
 To assist you with onboarding, the following configurations have already been created during the installation process:

 - Platform admin users have already been created for your organization as part of the installation process.
 These are named devuser@domain and silogen-admin.
 The platform admin user can manage the SiloGen platform and onboard more users.
-- A project with a default resource quota has been created.
 - An organization entity has been created.
 - A compute cluster has been onboarded and connected to SiloGen platform.
+- A project with a resource quota has been created.

 ## Getting started

 This section outlines the steps to set up essential AI compute resources for project work.

 ### Onboard users

 !!!
 Note
     SiloGen provides multiple options for onboarding users into the platform.
 For small-scale trial deployments you can invite users through email or add them manually, but for large scale deployments we recommend using single sign-on (SSO).